20. Sound

 Like any other waves, sound waves can interfere.
 This can cause strange things to happen acoustically when sound waves reflect off of surfaces, say, in a concert hall.
 It’s possible that waves can constructively and destructively interfere in ways that cause an orchestra or band to sound less than ideal at certain positions in a concert hall.
 Acoustic spaces such as concert halls are usually designed with strangely shaped panels designed to randomly reflect sound waves to reduce the bad-sounding consequences of interference so that members of the audience can enjoy the sounds of the music.
 An example of acoustic tiles in a concert hall are shown in Figure 20.5.

 The interference of sound waves leads to another effect: beats.
 Beats occur when two sound waves of very similar frequency interfere with each other.
 This interference creates an interesting wave that has an amplitude that increases and decreases, and sounds like a regular increase and decrease in the volume of that sound.
-As the frequencies of two interfering waves become closer together, our ears eventually become capable of hearing the two different pitches together as a single musical tone.
+As the frequencies of two interfering waves become closer together, our ears eventually begin hearing the two different pitches together as a single musical tone.

 In the video below, Dr. Pasquale turns on two sound sources at frequencies of 480 Hz and 489 Hz.
 Perhaps you can hear the sound of the beat, which comes across as an increase and decrease in the sound of the tones.